VergilUa/SpeedTreev6HDRP_ASE_Port/README.md

 (No mask maps though.
 Can be added pretty easily, just swap output for the tex sampler)

-Which should (in theory) simplify heavylifting done to port / change shader for other pipelines (e.g. URP)
+ASE should (in theory) simplify heavylifting done to port / change shader for other pipelines (e.g. URP)

 Contains GBuffer as main pass.
 (Depth, Meta and forward as autogen via ASE)